rafi/awesome-vim-colorschemes/docs/lifepillar-vim-solarized8.md

 To switch the background from dark to light or vice versa, just set `background` accordingly.

+**Note:** the old names (`solarized8_dark*` and `solarized8_light*`) are still available, but **they are deprecated** and will be removed in a future release.
+Please use one of the names above.

 If you use Vim packages, there is no need to `packadd solarized8`.
 Keep your `runtimepath` clean!

+<sup>*</sup> On my machine, the original Solarized loads in ~3.5ms, while the
+command above takes ~1.6ms.
+Even with extra highlight groups on (see options below), Solarized 8 loads in about ~2.0ms.
+The loading time depends on the background and on the terminal palette, but it should never be more than 3ms on average (light background, 16 colors).

 ## Options